 This is probably my dad's favorite pasta recipe in the world!
 Every time I make it that's what he says, anyway.
 And it's definitely one of my favorites too.
 I hope you love it as much as we do!

 - 8 oz dry spaghetti

 - ¼ cup olive oil extra virgin

 - ¼ cup red onion diced

 - 4-6 garlic cloves thinly sliced

-- 2-3 tbsp fresh parsley chopped, plus more for topping
+- 2-3 tablespoon fresh parsley chopped, plus more for topping

 - ¼ cup reserved pasta water